 Despite its advantages, integrated pest management (IPM) has not been well understood or widely adopted as an approach for sustainable agriculture.
 The development of a revised model that redefines IPM for the 21st century and incorporates all factors that influence sustainable crop production is set to change this.
 Not only does it promote IPM-based crop production that is more accessible, reflects current global food production and consumption trends, it also considers environmental safety as well as socioeconomic conditions.

-The new model has encouraged IPM educators and implementors to revise teaching material for students and crop production guidelines for farmers, and to develop new agricultural strategies.
-Recently published article in the Journal of Integrated Pest Management, it had a record number of views and downloads.
+The new model has encouraged IPM educators and implementers to revise teaching material for students and crop production guidelines for farmers, and to develop new agricultural strategies.
+The new IPM model was recently described in the Journal of Integrated Pest Management, notably, the article had a record number of views and downloads.

 An online IPM survey had 122 responses from the US, Argentina, Brazil, Canada, Chile, China, Croatia, Czech Republic, Indonesia, Kenya, Nigeria, Pakistan, Turkey, Uganda and other African, Asian, European and Central American countries from growers, pest control or crop advisors, private researchers, agricultural partners and university faculty and researchers.